Heard: September 24, 2015 in Toronto, Ontario

 Dealers Association of Canada (the “MFDA”).
 The hearing was held on Thursday, September

-the MFDA and William Richardson (“Mr. Richardson” or the “Respondent”) is available on the
+of the MFDA and Mansu Ding (“Ms. Ding” or the “Respondent”) is available on the MFDA

-MFDA website and will not be set out in detail here.
-Mr. Richardson appeared at the Settlement
+website and will not be set out in detail here.
+Ms. Ding and her counsel appeared at the

 The hearing was one of three hearings relating to pre-signed account forms heard by the